discordjs/guide/guide/sequelize/currency.md

 Create a file called `dbInit.js` in the base directory (*not* in the `models` folder).

 ::: danger
 Make sure you use version 5 or later of Sequelize!
 Version 4 as used in this guide will pose a security threat.
-You can read more about this issue On the [Sequelize issue tracker](https://github.com/sequelize/sequelize/issues/7310).
+You can read more about this issue on the [Sequelize issue tracker](https://github.com/sequelize/sequelize/issues/7310).
 :::

 ```js